Day 1 – Arrive in Tokyo.

 *We will all catch up at breakfast for a Meet & Greet and go over the week ahead.

-After all this excitement, we return to the hotel.
+After a fabulous day, we return to Ginza and the hotel.
 Your evening is free.

 Overnight: Mitsui Garden Hotel Ginza Premier.
 (B / L)